 When it comes to home improvement, anytime you choose the DIY path or the “inexpensive” path, you’re sure to learn a lot more about your project than you would by hiring someone to do it for you.
 We couldn’t DIY our deck because there are too many rules, regulations, codes, permits and inspections involved.
 Besides, I’m just one pudgy guy, and a lot of the materials and methods employed so far in this build require at least two, and sometimes three strong men or women.
 So we chose the inexpensive path – buying the materials ourselves and hiring the labor to build the deck.
 So far, we are happy with our decision, but the process has not been without hiccups, problems and delays.
 There are two ways to look at setbacks: you can get pissy and bitch about them, or you can learn from them.
 I admit to doing a little of both (but mostly the latter).

-Once we had decided on our colors, Rich Lee, our contractor, was able to work up a materials list and place an order with Home Depot’s Pro Desk.
+Once we had decided on our colors, our contractor was able to work up a materials list and place an order with Home Depot’s Pro Desk.
 I was not involved in that initial order.
-I left it up to Rich, as he is the expert.
-Once the order was put together, Rich’s Pro Desk contact at the Manchester, CT store, Allison, put the order through a process known as “running it through the bid room.”
+I left it up to the contractor, as he is the expert.
+Once the order was put together, Our Home Depot Pro Desk contact put the order through a process known as “running it through the bid room.”
 Any large order can be put through this process, whether you’re a professional or not.
 The minimum dollar amount varies depending on what you’re buying (for instance, custom kitchens and electrical wire have higher minimum thresholds than drywall and lumber), but if you’re buying a couple thousand dollars of merchandise (it doesn’t all have to be one product or type), go to the Pro Desk and ask for your order to be run through the bid room.
 What happens is that the order is electronically sent to a group of people in Atlanta, GA.
 I have this mental image of the bid room that I just can’t shake:

 I picture a small, windowless room, with walls painted a dull ochre.
 Mahogany-colored wainscoting, dinged and dented from years of neglect runs along the lower half of the walls.
 A circular table sits in the middle of the room, the same color and condition as the wainscoting.
 Around the table sit the Bid Room Men.
 There are six of them, and they all wear rumpled brown suits, their jackets doffed and hanging from the backs of their stout oaken chairs.
 Their shirts are all faded yellows and yellowed whites, rolled at the sleeves and stained at the armpits.
 Their brown ties hang loosely from unbuttoned collars.
 The Bid Room Men lean forward, elbows on the worn table, and stare through a smokey haze at a protuberance in the center of the table.
 It is the terminus of a vacuum tube delivery system, and the men eye it with anticipation.
 From their lips and fingers dangle cigars and cigarettes of diverse shapes and sizes.
 Their faces haven’t seen a razor in days, and a sheen of sweat glistens on their foreheads.
 Presently, a vacuum cartridge shoots up into the terminus with a great THWUMP, and the Head Man reaches forward to retrieve it.